FAQ

 Short answer: No. You can’t pay me to care.
 I care because I care.
 What you are paying for is: 1.
 My expertise, 2.
 My time, and 3.
 My availability.
 The caring is free.
 The caring is who I am.

-Long answer: Once several years ago I heard the term “emotional prostitution” levied against my field.
+Long answer: Once, several years ago, I heard the term “emotional prostitution” levied against my field.
 That's pretty funny!
 However, it is both ignorant and uninformed.
 The majority of my colleagues and I got into this profession because we are compassionate and sincere by nature.
 You can’t buy that.

 You are paying for:

-My expertise (which includes years of experience, past training as well as continuing education, and background).
+My expertise (which includes years of experience, past training, as well as continuing education, and background).

 My availability.
-Since I maintain a smaller client base than most therapists I am much more available to you for between-session-support (which includes after hours phone, email and text support) to problem-solve, put out fires, and keep your progress and momentum moving in a good direction.
+Since I maintain a smaller client base than most therapists, I am much more available to you for between-session support (which includes after-hours phone, email, and text support) to problem-solve, put out fires, and keep your progress and momentum moving in a good direction.

 So in short, you’re paying me to be there.
 The caring comes free.

-Do you ever work with organizations and companies?
 It seems like these relationship skills would work really well in the workplace, too.

 Team Building,